InputTags

 Description

 InputTags is an input field that wraps entered information into tags.
-It is commonly used alongside the Combobox.
+It's commonly used alongside the Combobox.

 This input field is useful for entering a large amount of similar information in a single field, such as keywords or employee emails.